KTH-DHSG/Predictive-CBF-Synthesis-Toolbox/README.txt

 How to get started
 ==================

-The examples in the example-folder provide a good starting point to get acquainted with the functionalities provided.
+The examples in the folder "Examples" provide a good starting point to get acquainted with the functionalities provided.
 For details, refer to the file README_EXAMPLES.txt

 Further documentation